The Rosette award for this establishment has been suspended due to a change of chef and…

 Our Inspector's view

-Originally built in 1823 for a wealthy Liverpool merchant, Rothay Manor exists today as a warm, welcoming and friendly hotel with excellent levels of service.
-Perfectly located for touring the Lakes and set in its own stunning grounds, the hotel features 19 individual bedrooms.
-Public areas include comfortable lounges and a popular restaurant where a range of imaginative dishes is provided.
+Originally built in 1823 for a wealthy Liverpool merchant, Rothay Manor today is a warm, welcoming and friendly hotel with excellent levels of service.
+Perfectly located for touring the Lakes and set in its own stunning grounds, the hotel features a range of individual bedrooms.
+Public areas include comfortable lounges, a popular restaurant where a range of imaginative dishes is provided, and a very useful boot room.
 Both dog-friendly and accessible bedrooms are available.

 Features